-When buying machinery and vehicles, for example, from suppliers in the United States, Europe and Australia, you can be somewhat safe to assume that they have secured the replacement part supply chain.
+When buying machinery and vehicles, for example, from suppliers in the United States, Europe, and Australia, you can be somewhat safe to assume that they have secured the replacement part supply chain.
 Machines, LED screens and many other products do need replacements on a regular basis.

-Many suppliers, especially in the LED industry, provide extra parts together with each order – thereby enabling the buyer to replace malfunctioning parts, e.g. fans and power supplies, while the supplier ships additional replacements.
+Many suppliers, especially in the LED display industry, provide extra parts together with each order – thereby enabling the buyer to replace malfunctioning parts, e.g. fans and power supplies, while the supplier ships additional replacements.
 When you draft the replacement part terms, you need to take all of the following into consideration:

-Shall the parts be provided free of charge by the supplier?
+Will the parts be provided free of charge by the supplier?
 If yes, for how long is this valid?

 How many days does the supplier have to ship the replacement parts?